hpclab/rankeval/README.md

 - structural analysis
 - topological analysis
 - interoperability among GBRT libraries

-    - support the model format of the most popular learning tools such as QuickRank, RankLib, XGBoost, LightGBM, Scikit-Learn, etc
+Regarding the interoperability, Rankeval is able to read and process ranking ensembles learned with learning-to-rank libraries such as QuickRank, RankLib, XGBoost, LightGBM, Scikit-Learn, CatBoost, JForest.
+This advanced interoperability is implemented through proxy classes that make possible to interpret and understand the specific format used to represent the ranking ensemble without using the codebase of the learning-to-rank library.
+Thus RankEval does not have any dependency from the learning-to-rank library of choice of the user.

 These functionalities can be applied to several models at the same time, so to have a direct comparison of the analysis performed.
 The tool has been written